TouK/nussknacker/docs/MigrationGuide.md

   `SchemaRegistryProvider` is now in `nussknacker-avro-util` module. `FlinkSourceFactory` is gone - use `SourceFactory` instead.
 * [#2477](https://github.com/TouK/nussknacker/pull/2477) `FlinkContextInitializer` and `FlinkGenericContextInitializer` merged to `ContextInitializer`, `BasicFlinkContextInitializer` and `BasicFlinkGenericContextInitializer` merged to `BasicContextInitializer`.
 All of them moved to `pl.touk.nussknacker.engine.api.process` package.
+ `ContextInitializer.validationContext` returns `ValidatedNel` - before this change errors during context initialization weren't accumulated.
- `ContextInitializingFunction` and `BasicContextInitializingFunction` ware removed - `ContextInitializer.initContext` now returns simple scala function instead of
+ `ContextInitializingFunction` now is a scala's function instead of Flink's MapFunction.
- Flink's `MapFunction` so `BasicContextInitializer` just returns this function. `InputMeta` was moved to `kafka-util` module.
+ `InputMeta` was moved to `kafka-util` module.
 * [#2389](https://github.com/TouK/nussknacker/pull/2389) [#2391](https://github.com/TouK/nussknacker/pull/2391) `deployment-manager-api` module was extracted and `DeploymentManagerProvider`,
 `ProcessingTypeData` and `QueryableClient` was moved from `interpreter` into it. `DeploymentManager`, `CustomAction` and `ProcessState` was moved from `api` to `deployment-manager-api`. `ProcessingType` was moved to `rest-model` package.
 * [#2393](https://github.com/TouK/nussknacker/pull/2393) Added `ActorSystem`, `ExecutionContext` and `SttpBackend` into `DeploymentManagerProvider.createDeploymentManager`.
 During clean ups